Sarah Granger Kimball: Conversion and church involvement

 In Nauvoo, Sarah met Hiram S. Kimball, a non-Latter Day Saint merchant.
 The couple married in 1840 and welcomed their first child in 1841.
 Together, they had six children, including three who were adopted.
 At the time of their first son's birth, church members were working on construction of the Nauvoo Temple.
 Sarah desired to contribute to the construction efforts, but felt uncomfortable donating since Hiram was not a member of the church.
 After discussing a contribution, Hiram donated a plot of land north of the temple property.
 Hiram was later baptized in 1843.

 The initial meeting in preparation to organize the Relief Society was held in the Kimball home.
 A dozen Latter Day Saint sisters gathered in hopes of "forming a 'Ladies Society' for future service projects".
 Eliza R. Snow assisted in creating formal guidelines for the organizations and preparing them for Smith's approval.
 On March 17, 1842, the Female Relief Society of Nauvoo was organized under the direction of Smith and the priesthood.
 By 1844, the Nauvoo Relief Society had 1,341 members.

 The Kimball family moved west with the Mormon pioneers, settling in Salt Lake City in 1851.
 However, Sarah made the initial journey alone with the children, as Hiram's business required him to stay in New York for some time.
 When Hiram did join the family out west, he had very little money and was in poor health.
 To support her family, Sarah taught schoolchildren.

+In her early forties, Sarah began to worry about having rejected Joseph Smith in Nauvoo over the teaching of plural marriage, telling him to "teach it to someone else."
+In 1858 Brigham Young offered a solution that her husband Hiram should stand as proxy during her sealing to Joseph Smith.